 When it comes to romantic rooms, a bedroom retreat is hard to beat.
 But a treetop boudoir is much more than a daydream — it’s a good investment.
 You’ll gain living space without having to add on to your home’s footprint — the walls, floor, and ceiling already exist.
 That helps keep remodeling costs under control.

 There are code restrictions you’ll have to navigate when converting an attic to a bedroom, but if your house qualifies and you can cover the cost (about $65,000 says the “2015 Remodeling Impact Report”), chances are you won’t regret your decision.
 Some 94% of homeowners responding to the “Report” said they were happy or satisfied with their new attic space.

 Related: Ideas for Attic Conversions

 Image: Clopay Building Products

-No surprise that a garage door replacement project made it onto our list of all-time winners — a new garage door provides a big boost for your home’s curb appeal.
-In fact, of our top 10 long-term champs, most are exterior projects that ramp up your home’s good looks and enhance marketability.
+No surprise that a garage door replacement project made it onto our list of all-time winners — a new garage door provides a big boost for your home’s curb appeal at a relatively modest cost.
+That’s especially good news if you’re thinking about selling your house.

-A project that replaces an older, two-car door with embossed steel door has a current cost of about $1,600.
-Over the years, midrange garage door replacement projects have returned a healthy 80.7% of a homeowner’s investment.
+A project that replaces an older, two-car, embossed steel door has a current cost of about $2,300, according to the “2015 Remodeling Impact Report.”
+If you sell, you can expect a healthy ROI of 87% on your investment.